KhodingNow/KhodingNow/README.md

 A few sample Programming Projects on GitHub: |
 1. <a href= " https://github.com/KhodingNow/pythonProject8.git "</a> - this is a Data Structure programming project using Python.
 2. <a href= " https://github.com/KhodingNow/FrontEndDev.git "<a/> - A frontEnd Dev site build with HTML and CSS mainly.
+3. <a href="https://github.com/KhodingNow/FigmaToHTML.git "<a/> - This is a FrontEnd Dev project, converting FIGMA to HTML, using CSS, a little JS too.

 🌍  I'm based in Johannesburg* ✉️